bobbybudnick/SFS-Infrastructure/README.md

 Problems have been worked around but still annoying

 38. Proxmox VM shutdown failures
-Also no virtual console login for vm is a symptom.
+Also no virtual console login for vm is a symptom
-Kill process of vm.
+Kill process of vm
 ps aux | grep <VMID>
 kill processnumber
-Caused by /etc/rc.local not having & on end of script.
+Caused by /etc/rc.local not having & on end of script

 39. Proxmox SSH login failures
-permitrootlogin option in ssh config had somehow been changed.
+permitrootlogin option in ssh config had somehow been changed
-Now changed back and it works fine.
+Now changed back and it works fine

 40. Multi WAN script potential failures - Unsolved
-Detected on media and virtualization server.
+Detected on media and virtualization server
-The Internet connection fallback section of the script did not trigger.
+The Internet connection fallback section of the script did not trigger

+41. sftp failures
+when bashrc is customized sftp can say received message too long
+Add this to bashrc:
+# If not running interactively, don't do anything
+case $- in
+    *i*) ;;
+      *) return;;
+esac

 **The Seer's Knowledge**
 This is networking information organized in a cheat sheet fashion.
 For